cliffordfajardo/nodejs-syscalls/docs/improvements.md

 A lot of times, I was trying to visualize the process of all the socket events...
 I should draw a tree for reference and put description on it.
 If I had these thoughts with my background, imagine students without my background.

+on `eventloop-v1.js` used modern export syntax

+For `event-loop-{v1,v2}.js` provide students with more supplemental material/challenges on how to handle errors (using `select`s third array.)

+See the "Improvements" section at the top of `chat-server-v3.js`